theheking/babs-rna-seq-2024/practical_overview/Week4_Trimming.md

     -rw-------.
 1 z5342988 unsw 360M Feb 19 09:29 Adapter_SRR306844chr1_chr3.trim.fastq.gz
     -rw-------.
 1 z5342988 unsw 392M Feb 19 09:07 Adapter_SRR306844chr1_chr3.fastq.gz

 We have just successfully run Trimmomatic on one of our FASTQ files!
 However, there is some bad news.
 Trimmomatic can only operate on one sample at a time, and we have more than one sample.
 The good news is that we can quickly use a `for` loop to iterate through our sample files!

+Before running the for loops below, we need to remove the singly run fastq.gz

+    $ ls *trim*
+    $ rm *trim*

+This is too computationally demanding to perform without requesting resources from the HPC.
+Please either a) run interactively b) submit to the hpc using `qsub` command.

+    $ qsub -I

     $ ADAPTERSEQ="/srv/scratch/zID/babs3291/adapters/TruSeq3-SE.fa"
     $ for infile in *.fastq.gz
     > do